Enoggera

 Enoggera's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Enoggera's health metrics closely align with national benchmarks.
-AreaSearch assessed mortality rates and chronic condition prevalence, finding the level of common health conditions among the general population somewhat typical but higher than the national average among older cohorts.
-Private health cover is exceptionally high at approximately 68% of the total population (4,366 people), compared to 55.8% across Greater Brisbane and a national average of 55.7%.
+Enoggera's health metrics are close to national benchmarks, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Common health conditions among Enoggera residents are somewhat typical of the general population but higher than the national average among older cohorts.
+The rate of private health cover in Enoggera is exceptionally high at approximately 68% of the total population (4,393 people), compared to 55.8% across Greater Brisbane and a national average of 55.7%.

-The most common medical conditions are mental health issues and asthma, impacting 9.8 and 7.7% of residents respectively, while 73.4% declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-The under-65 population demonstrates better than average health outcomes.
-The area has 10.1% of residents aged 65 and over (644 people), which is lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+The most common medical conditions are mental health issues and asthma, impacting 9.8 and 7.7% of residents respectively, while 73.4% declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The under-65 population in Enoggera demonstrates better than average health outcomes.
+The area has 10.3% of residents aged 65 and over (660 people), which is lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges, though they rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health